Where to Take Visitors in Brisbane | Things to do with Tourists!

 You don’t have to wait until Christmas to see Brisbane lit up in a colourful display!

-Take a walk through Brisbane city on any night of the week to see a kaleidoscope of colours in the “City Of Lights” installations. https://www.familiesmagazine.com.au/city-of-lights/ The “City of Lights” project is a Brisbane City Council initiative encouraging local businesses to highlight the many beautiful areas around Brisbane, and the number of local businesses joining the party is constantly growing!
+Take a walk through Brisbane city on any night of the week to see a kaleidoscope of colours in the “City Of Lights” installations.
+The “City of Lights” project is a Brisbane City Council initiative encouraging local businesses to highlight the many beautiful areas around Brisbane, and the number of local businesses joining the party is constantly growing!
+Watch Brisbane LIGHT UP – you don’t want to miss out!

 The most magical (in our opinion) is the fairy garden in the City Botanic Garden, where two huge fig trees glitter with tens of thousands of tiny fairy lights.
 Other notable venues are the Brisbane City Hall in King George Square, the Story Bridge and the Treasury Casino.
 Make sure you take a trip across one of the bridges too to see the magical lights reflected in the river!

-See our write up of the Botanic Gardens City of Light installations here.
+See our write up of the Botanic Gardens City of Lights installations here.

 Brisbane River Activities